scipy-conference/scipy_proceedings/papers/leonardo_uieda/leonardo_uieda.rst

 ------------

 Geophysics studies the physical processes of the Earth.
-The subarea commonly referred to as Solid Earth geophysics uses observations of physical phenomena to infer the inner structure of the planet.
+Geophysicists make observations of physical phenomena and use them to infer the inner structure of the planet.
-This task requires the numerical modeling of physical processes.
+This task requires
+the numerical modeling of physical processes.
 These numerical models
 can then be used in inverse problems to infer inner Earth structure from observations.
 Different geophysical methods
 use different kinds of observations.
+Geothermal methods use
+the temperature and heat flux
+of the Earth's crust.
-Electromagnetic (EM) methods
+Potential field methods
-use electromagnetic waves and diffusion.
+use gravitational and magnetic field measurements.
-Gravity and magnetics
-use potential fields.
 Seismics and seismology
+use the ground motion
-use elastic waves
+caused by elastic waves
 from active (man-made)
-and passive (earthquakes) sources.
+and passive (earthquakes) sources, respectively.

 The seismic method is among the most widely studied due to the high industry demand.
 Thus,
-a range of well established open-source softwares have been developed for seismic processing.
+a range of well established open-source software have been developed for seismic processing.
 These include
 SU [Stockwell_Jr]_,